Read the book and email me when you pick your party date! Join these 18 others from February!

 2. More time for connection and focused time to watch the actual Oscars.
 Everyone gets to celebrate and connect a bit better the night before, then watch the Oscars at their leisure on Sunday night.

-Who attends the parties?
+Who Attends the Parties?

-Friends, family, co-workers, friends of friends, you name it!
+Friends, family, co-workers, friends of friends, you name it.
 Some people have attended for many years.
 Others are first-time attendees.
-“It depends what’s going on in my life and who I want to invite each year!”
+“It depends what’s going on in my life and who I want to invite each year.”

-Tara prides herself on the food and the menu!
+Tara prides herself on the food and the menu.
 She creates puns for the names of her dishes.

-Pasta favorites include:
+Past favorites include:

 • MozzarelLa-La Land